-Families, take note, this one's for you.
-Grab the kids and explore some of the largest passageways in the cave with only the light of a lantern YOU carry!
+Families, take note, this one is for you.
+Grab the kids and explore some of the largest passageways in the cave with only the light of a lantern you carry!
 It's just like the first visitors did in the 1800's.
 Your guide will point out evidence of prehistoric mining, Native American findings, and saltpeter production.
-You will be surprised to see an underground hospital that was used for Tuberculosis patients and to learn about mummies discovered along the trails.
+You will be surprised to see an underground hospital that was used for tuberculosis patients and to learn about mummies discovered along the trails.
 The tour covers 3 miles in 3 hours, so it is a slow pace with time to sit and discuss stories and illusions expressed by Ralph Waldo Emerson and check out landmarks like the Star Chamber, Broadway Avenue, Elizabeth's Dome, and more.
 Though there are a few hills and stairs to climb, this isn't a very strenuous tour.
 But keep in mind that children under the age of 6 are not allowed and neither is flash photography.

 04 of 05